 At the end of each quarter, each student's academic progress will be thoroughly evaluated, and a report will be sent home.
 Once a year, a longer narrative semester evaluation will be emailed home.
-If you require the evaluation in alternative format, please notify the front office staff or Headmaster.
-One required parent teacher conference will be held each year.
+If the evaluation is required in an alternative format, please notify the school office or Headmaster.
+One required parent/teacher conference will be held each year.
 Students do not attend these conferences.
 A liberal arts education requires a special kind of evaluation - one that offers a narrative account of the student's development in sense of wonder, depth of inquiry, specific areas of mastery and needs for improvement, and dispositions toward learning and others.
 The narrative evaluation is much more meaningful than the assignment of a single letter grade or a percentage.
 Students will also be assessed according to state requirements using the state standardized achievement test, AzM2.
-Parents/guardians will be notified of the dates of administration of these tests, which take place in the Spring.
+Parents/guardians will be notified of the dates of administration of these tests, which take place in the spring.
 Under Arizona law, there is no right of opt-out from these mandatory assessments required in all public schools.